-with us SECTION 1 Introduction .159 Section 1.2 What about the legal terms?
-Section 1.1 What to do if you have a problem or concern .159 with us Section 1.2 SECTION 3 To deal with your problem, which process should you use?
-SECTION 2 SECTION 3 To deal with your problem, which process should you use?
-Section 3.1 Should you use the process for coverage decisions and appeals?
-Or should you use the process for making complaints?
-Section 2.1 Where to get more information and personalized assistance .
-159 you use the process for making complaints?
-SECTION 3 To deal with your problem, which process should you use? .160 SECTION 4 A guide to the basics of coverage decisions and appeals Section 3.1 .160 Section 4.1 Asking for coverage decisions and making appeals: the big picture COVERAGE DECISIONS AND APPEALS .161 Section 4.1 Asking for coverage decisions and making appeals: the big picture SECTION 4 A guide to the basics of coverage decisions and appeals .161 Section 4.2 How to get help when you are asking for a coverage decision or making an appeal Section 4.1 - appeal Section 4.2 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal .162 Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care Section 4.3 Which section of this chapter gives the details for your situation? .
-163 Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care SECTION 5 .163 Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize or provide the medical care coverage you want) Section 5.1 This section tells what to do if you have problems getting coverage for Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan) .163 Section 5.4 Step-by-step: How a Level 2 Appeal is done Section 5.2 your careStep-by-step: How to ask for a coverage decision (how to ask our plan to Section 5.5 What if you are asking us to pay you for our share of a bill you have received for medical care? your care .
-165 Section 6.1 This section tells you what to do if you have problems getting a Part D drug Section 5.3 your care .
-165 .
-168 Section 6.1 This section tells you what to do if you have problems getting a Part D drug Section 5.3 Section 5.4 your care .
-165 .
-168 .
-171 • • • • • • • • • • • • • • • • • • • • Section 5.3 Section 5.4 your care .165 .168 .171 .173 Section 6.2 What is an exception?
-Section 5.3 Section 5.4 Section 5.5 SECTION 6 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize or provide the medical care coverage you want) .165 .168 .171 .173
+SECTION 1 Introduction .159 Section 1.1 What to do if you have a problem or concern .159 Section 1.2 What about the legal terms?
+SECTION 2 You can get help from government organizations that are not connected with us Section 2.1 Where to get more information and personalized assistance .
+159 SECTION 3 To deal with your problem, which process should you use? .160 Section 3.1 Should you use the process for coverage decisions and appeals?
+Or should you use the process for making complaints? .
+160 COVERAGE DECISIONS AND APPEALS .161 SECTION 4 A guide to the basics of coverage decisions and appeals .161 Section 4.1 Asking for coverage decisions and making appeals: the big picture .161 Section 4.2 How to get help when you are asking for a coverage decision or making an appeal .162 Section 4.3 Which section of this chapter gives the details for your situation? .
+163 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal .
+163 Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to 0 " 50 authorize or provide the medical care coverage you want) .
+105 Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan) .168 Section 5.4 Step-by-step: How a Level 2 Appeal is done .171 Section 5.5 What if you are asking us to pay you for our share of a bill you have received for medical care? .
+173 SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal .174 Section 6.1 This section tells you what to do if you have problems getting a Part D drug or you want us to pay you back for a Part D drug .174